-10 Cycling Safety Improvements - The Personal Injury Lawyer's View5th Aug 2020
+10 Cycling Safety Improvements - The Personal Injury Lawyer's View26th Jan 2022

 Making The Roads Safer For Cyclists

-Cycling UK is lobbying for changes to the Highway Code to improve safety for those of us who ride bikes.
+Cycling UK has been lobbying for changes to the Highway Code to improve safety for those of us who ride bikes.

 This much-respected cycling rights organisation has published 10 key rule changes it would like to see implemented.
 Here’s our take on them as cycling accident solicitors…

 Road users who are at most risk would be top priority: pedestrians (especially children, the elderly, disabled people), cyclists, horse riders and motorcyclists.
 Road users in the biggest vehicles would have the greatest responsibility in ensuring their safety.